ksassaki1/Doutorado_PID_Fracion-rio_Simula-es/README.md

 Matlab Control Scripts

 This repository contains MATLAB scripts for designing and optimizing fractional PID controllers, specifically for systems with significant delays.
-The scripts include functionalities for calculating performance indices like IAE (Integral of Absolute Error), ISE (Integral of Squared Error), and ITAE (Integral of Time-weighted Absolute Error), and use Differential Evolution algorithms for optimization.
+The scripts include functionalities for calculating performance indices like IAE (Integral of Absolute Error), ISE (Integral of Squared Error), and ITAE (Integral of Time-weighted Absolute Error), and use Particle Swarm Optimization (PSO) and Differential Evolution algorithms for optimization.

 Contents